 – It provides a safe, informal space for nonprofit leaders to discuss individual and shared needs and to dialogue around items of common concern.

-In 2016, ACF led the safety net nonprofits through a return on investment report of their collective work in partnership with the County.
+In 2016, Arlington Community Foundation led the safety net nonprofits through a return on investment report of their collective work in partnership with the County.
 Arlington’s Safety-Net Nonprofits: Advancing the Common Good describes the social and economic contributions of 14 Arlington “safety-net” nonprofits that provide the most basic necessities for a stable life: housing and shelter; health and mental health services; food; and emergency and employment assistance.